- Cass School District 63

 Pillar 2 - Student Services and Support

-2.D June 2023 Progress Review – A number of district teachers have become certified to work with English language learners, and this is an ongoing priority.
-One of the challenges is the district does not have one primary language outside of English spoken in the district, but many.
-Work continues with our staff and students in this area.
+June 2025 Progress Review – A number of district teachers have become certified to work with English language learners, and this will be an area of focus for the 2025-26 school year.
+One of the challenges is the district has many primary languages among the student population.

-2.E June 2023 Progress Review – The district hired a full-time nurse for the first time for the 2022-23 school term, which had a major impact on meeting the many medical needs of our students in the school setting, as well as providing better long-term proactive planning.
+June 2025 Progress Review – The district has added and hired two full-time nurses at both schools over the course of the previous three school years.
+This has had a major impact on meeting the many medical needs of our students in the school setting, as well as providing better long-term proactive planning and health procedures and meeting our student assessment and identification needs as well.

 -